MattePalte/ing-soft-2018-paltenghi-parravicini-pellizzi/README.md

 	There are no ToolCards requiring more than 2 interactions with the user, but, if needed, the sequence could be iterated on more phases, creating a specific implementation for every one of them.
 Here is a scheme of the pattern:
     <div align="CENTER"><img src="https://github.com/MattePalte/ing-soft-2018-paltenghi-parravicini-pellizzi/blob/master/UML/State.png?raw=true"/></div>
 - <a name="Singleton"></a>**Singleton** to create a Settings class: since the Settings class contains quite constant properties, a single instance of it is created the first time any class requires a property.
 If the object has already been created and other settings are needed, a reference to this unique instance is returned.
-- <a name="Factory"></a>**Factory** to create the instance of the GameModel: depending on the number of player that made up a game rules can change.
+- <a name="Factory"></a>**Factory** to create the instance of the GameModel: depending on the number of player that made up a game, rules can change.
 Therefore we have created a class that decouple the decision of which particular game instantiate from the general management of the game.
 This decision will take place in its factory method where, based on some logic, it can create the appropiate kind of GameModel to instantiate.
-Furthermore every match needs common objects to be initialized, the factory take care of creating and initialize ToolCards, Public Objectives, Private Objectives, DiceBag and PatternCards that can be reused to the instance other GameModel.
+Furthermore, every match needs common objects to be initialized, so the factory method takes care of creating and initialize ToolCards, Public Objectives, Private Objectives, DiceBag and PatternCards that can be reused to create instances other GameModels.
 - <a name="Template"></a>**Template** to make ToolCards (only those with a single state) have a default behavior: a ToolCard abstract class exists, with a template method implemented.
 This calls other methods in a particular sequence and it's used to play the ToolCard itself.
 The sequence of actions performed in the template method is:
 	1. Verify if the player who asked to play the ToolCard has enough Favour Points to pay it
 	2. Check if the parameters inserted by the player to play the ToolCard are correct